jalapic/engsoccerdata/readme.txt

 Also, if you do use it - I would love to see any analysis produced from it etc.

+Of course, I accept no responsibility for any error that may be contained herewithin.

+Note:  as of Sep 28th 2014, I have completed double and triple checks of all the data and have fixed some errors (see data folder).

 # My plan is to convert these functions/data into a R package
   in the not too distant future